 Most EVs have a “J plug” (J1772) which is found in both home and level 2 charges.
 For fast charging, there are two plugs to choose from: the “CCS” used by most manufacturers including BMW, General Motors, and Volkswagen, and the “CHAdeMO” used by Mitsubishi and Nissan.
 Tesla has a proprietary plug but can use the “J plug” or “CHAdeMO” with adapters.

-When you need electrical services you can trust heck out all of High Mark's Electrical Services.
+When you need electrical services you can trust High Mark's Electrical Services.
 We are your home of 5 Star Service!